“P” is for premium, and that’s what the American Express Platinum Card is all about.

 The Platinum Card Fine Hotels and Resorts

-Some of the Platinum benefits you should not overlook are available at more than 1,000 hotels and resorts worldwide.
+You should not overlook some of the Platinum benefits available at more than 1,000 hotels and resorts worldwide.

 Valued at $550 for a 2-night stay, you enjoy: